 Individual study at an advanced undergraduate level.
 May be repeated in separate terms to a maximum of 8 hours.
 Prerequisite: Consent of advisor and of faculty member who supervises the work.

-This course traces, from a physical perspective, the evolution of planetary systems from star formation in molecular clouds to the emergence of habitable worlds.
+Traces, from a physical perspective, the evolution of planetary systems from star formation in molecular clouds to the emergence of habitable worlds.
 Topics include the properties of HII regions and molecular clouds, gravitational collapse and disk formation, formation of planetesimals and planets, dynamics of the solar system, physics of planetary atmospheres, properties of individual planets and their rings and satellites, detection and characterization of extra-solar planets, and searches for life in the Solar System and beyond.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: PHYS 212 or consent of instructor.
-Recommended: ASTR 210, PHYS 213.
+Prerequisite: PHYS 212, ASTR 210, and ASTR 310 (or equivalent programming experience).
+Recommended: PHYS 213 and PHYS 214.

 Introduction to techniques used in modern optical and radio astronomy with emphasis on the physical and mathematical understanding of the detection of electromagnetic radiation; includes such topics as fundamental properties of radio and optical telescopes and the detectors that are used with telescopes.
 Lectures and laboratory.
 4 undergraduate hours.
 4 graduate hours.
-Prerequisite: MATH 241 or equivalent; PHYS 212; or consent of instructor.
-Recommended: ASTR 210, PHYS 213, PHYS 214.
+Prerequisite: PHYS 212, ASTR 210, and ASTR 310 (or equivalent programming experience).
+Recommended: PHYS 213 and PHYS 214.

 Research with thesis, under the direction of a faculty member in astronomy.
 This course is recommended for all students who plan to do research and graduate study, and it is a prerequisite for graduation with highest distinction in astronomy.
 In the term preceding their initial enrollment, those interested in taking the course should consult with an academic advisor as well as the potential research advisor.
 A thesis must be presented for credit to be received.
 3 undergraduate hours.
 No graduate credit.
 Prerequisite: Two 400-level Astronomy courses and consent of academic advisor and of faculty member who supervises the work.
 Intended for Astronomy majors of senior standing.